-A 2020 survey conducted by Software Advice found that 90% of the survey respondents use online reviews to evaluate a physician or healthcare provider.
-It also found that 71% searched online reviews as the first step in choosing a new healthcare provider or doctor.
-Eight out of ten people check online reviews before deciding on setting an appointment with a medical practitioner.
+A 2020 survey conducted by Software Advice found that 90% of patients use online reviews to evaluate a physician or healthcare provider.
+It also found that 71% searched online reviews as the first step in choosing a new doctor.

-Physicians operating a private practice and healthcare providers benefit from medical online reputation management.
-This reduces the risk of losing patients or clients due to having a “bad” reputation from negative information on the Internet, which the public can access.
+As it turns out, anyone managing a private practice benefit from medical online reputation management.
+This reduces the risk of losing patients or clients due to bad online reviews, which the public can find easily.

-Medical online reputation management is a self-defense tactic because the consequences of not managing an online reputation may be severe and might include:
+Overall, medical online reputation management is largely a self-defense tactic.
+This is due to the consequences of not managing an online reputation, including:

 - An embarrassing public incident.

 2. Medical Online Reputation Management as a Marketing Tool